Today is an excellent day to learn about the health benefits of rosemary.

 It is also known to enhance good circulation and fight inflammation, which can cause pain.

-Another way that rosemary’s antioxidants can be advantageous is that they can boost skin health by preventing free radical damage, which causes indications of aging.
+Another way that rosemary’s antioxidants can be advantageous is that they can boost skin health by preventing free radical damage, which causes signs of aging.

 Rosemary is packed with different vitamins and minerals.
 It is also a high-fiber source.